Hacker News Reader: Best @ 2026-01-26 03:35:23 (UTC)

 Article Summary (Model: gpt-5-mini-2025-08-07)

-The Gist: A coalition (Epicenter.works, Gesellschaft für Freiheitsrechte, vzbv and Stanford’s Barbara van Schewick) has filed an official complaint with Germany’s Federal Network Agency alleging Deutsche Telekom intentionally creates capacity bottlenecks at peering/transit points so that services paying for direct interconnection get reliable access while others are slowed or become unreachable.
-The site collects user testimonials, sample measurements, a legal filing, and invites affected customers to join and submit data.
+The Gist: A coalition (Epicenter.works, Gesellschaft für Freiheitsrechte / Society for Civil Rights, the Federation of German Consumer Organizations (vzbv) and Stanford Prof. Barbara van Schewick) has filed a formal complaint with Germany's Federal Network Agency alleging Deutsche Telekom creates artificial bottlenecks at interconnection/peering points.
+The claim is that services which pay for direct access get good performance while many other sites and CDNs are slowed or become unusable at peak times.
+The site aggregates user reports, measurements, and asks affected customers and experts to contribute evidence.

 Key Claims/Facts: